timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 This ensures that interpolation is possible for the outer part of the profile.
 These chosen points will be considered as containing the inflow TBL.
 In all points above, the freestream velocity will be prescribed.
-If the range of :math:`\eta` in the precusor is not suffiecient to cover the whole inflow TBL a jump in the mean streamwise velocity will be observed.
+If the range of :math:`\eta` in the precusor is not sufficient to cover the whole inflow TBL, a jump in the mean streamwise velocity will be observed.

-Note, that no similar procedure is performed for :math:`y+`.
+Note, that no similar procedure is performed for :math:`y^+`.
-Therefore, if the range of :math:`y+` in the precursor does not cover that in the inflow TBL, eddylicious will simply crash.
+Therefore, if the range of :math:`y^+` in the precursor does not cover that in the inflow TBL, eddylicious will simply crash.

 Besides for the parameters mentioned above, the configuration file should also